Wage rate requirements for visas

 Partner of a Worker Work Visa

-AEWV and Essential Skills Work Visa (ESWV) holders must be paid at least NZD$29.66 an hour to support their partner's application.
+An Essential Skills Work Visa (ESWV) holder must be paid at least NZD $26.85 an hour (80% of the median wage) to support a Partner of a Worker Work Visa.

 Partner of a Worker Work Visa